 A continuation of ART 240, with emphasis on developing control of forming and finishing.
 Includes investigation of chemical and physical properties of clay and glazes, clay and glaze preparation, and kiln loading and firing.
 [S].
 Fall, Spring.
-Prerequisite: ART 240.

 ART 250.
-Graphic Design: Introduction to Graphic Computer.
+Visual Design Studio.
 3.